dragosbanica/cdci_assignment1_attack/README.md

 sudo docker build -t cloudhopper-host .

-# Start the network topology and also create a virtual env (more details on the cantainernet repo)
+# Start the network topology and also create a virtual env (more details in the containernet repo)

 sudo -E env PATH=$PATH python3 topology.py